too-noob-to-handle/Bank-/README.md

 - Nothing more !

 ### Note:
 I am not the owner of these scrapers.
-The credit goes to the developers who developed these scripts.
+The credit goes to the developer who developed these scripts.
 I just made some changes in these scrapers for bypassing more google drive sharers and fixed some issues regarding the compatibility with the code.

 # DEPLOY: